 - Environment: NOx is a pollutant.
 It contributes to acid rain, global warming and respiratory conditions, such as childhood asthma.
 An increase in the level of emissions only serves to increase these dangers.

 - Financial: If you've an affected vehicle, the likelihood is that you overpaid for it and you may be entitled to financial compensation.
 In addition, the resale value of your vehicle may also be affected.

-- Simplicity: Joining the group legal action against Volkswagen is straightforward.
+- Simplicity: Joining the collective legal action against Volkswagen is straightforward.
 Once you have provided your details, the necessary information about your car and have confirmed that you wish us to act for you, we'll proceed with the case on your behalf at no cost to you.

 - Accountability: A company found to have been dishonest to its customers should be held to account for their actions and be penalised.
 VW was a trusted brand and if it is found that management of VW knowingly fitted cars with cheat devices and they are made to compensate victims of the scandal, other companies will be discouraged from abusing the trust that the public have put in these companies.